clj-commons/pretty/README.md

 => nil
 ```

-The `print-table` function has many options to easily adjust the output to your needs.
+The `print-table` function has many options to easily adjust the output to your needs, including fonts, text alignment, and the table border.

 ## Compatibility